-During the first half of the 20th century, millions of wolves were trapped, poisoned and shot in the U.S. Though wolves, as apex predators, are vital to maintaining a healthy ecosystem balance, the calculated persecution of wolves continued until they were nearly wiped out throughout the lower 48 states.
+During the first half of the 20th century, millions of wolves were trapped, poisoned and shot in the US Though wolves, as apex predators, are vital to maintaining a healthy ecosystem balance, the calculated persecution of wolves continued until they were nearly wiped out throughout the lower 48 states.

-Without the protections provided by the ESA, wolves could not have begun to resume their critical ecological role in wild America.
-Although they are subjected even now to unwarranted and heavy-handed lethal management techniques, the return of wolves to Yellowstone, central Idaho, and elsewhere has been among America’s greatest conservation victories.
+Without the protections provided by the ESA, gray wolves could not have begun to resume their critical ecological role in wild America.
+Although they are subjected even now to unwarranted and heavy-handed lethal management techniques, the return of gray wolves to Yellowstone, central Idaho, and elsewhere has been among America’s greatest conservation victories.
 Ironically, their growing numbers are being used as a reason to disqualify them from federal protection.

-Due to expanding human populations, wolves now struggle to survive in fragmented habitats in close proximity with human settlements.
-This fragmentation puts wolf populations at risk of genetic bottlenecking due to inbreeding and human-wolf conflicts.
+Due to expanding human populations, gray wolves now struggle to survive in fragmented habitats in close proximity with human settlements.
+This fragmentation puts gray wolf populations at risk of genetic bottlenecking due to inbreeding and human-wolf conflicts.